Legal Help Through Domestic Violence Issues Throughout Florida

-If you or someone in your family is physically abused or threatened with abuse, you need protection.
-Filing for a restraining order (also commonly called an "injunction" in Florida) can allow you to protect yourself.
+You need protection if you or someone in your family is physically abused or threatened with abuse.
+Filing for a restraining order (also commonly called an “injunction” in Florida) can allow you to protect yourself.

-Restraining orders may be appropriate in a multitude of situations—domestic violence, stalking or cyber-stalking, dating violence, sexual violence, and repeat violence.
-But, acquiring an injunction for the right type of protection order is best left to an attorney with experience in these types of cases.
+Restraining orders may be appropriate in many situations – domestic violence, stalking or cyber-stalking, dating violence, sexual violence, and repeat violence.
+But, acquiring an injunction for the right type of protection order is best left to an attorney with experience in these cases.

 The first thing to do when you become aware of abuse is to contact the police.
 After contacting the police and receiving a temporary restraining order, you should contact an experienced lawyer.
-At Stuart N. House, P.A., our Coral Springs domestic violence attorney has over two decades of experience helping individuals handle the restraining order process.
-We'll fight for your rights in the courtroom.
+At Stuart N. House, P.A., you will find a Fort Lauderdale domestic violence attorney with over three decades of experience helping individuals handle the restraining order process.
+He’ll fight for your rights in the courtroom.

 What can a restraining order do?
-It can restrict an allegedly abusive person's actions by prohibiting him/her from contacting, harassing, or coming near a protected individual (or individuals).
+It can restrict an allegedly abusive person’s actions by prohibiting them from contacting, harassing, or coming near a protected individual (or individuals).

 Depending on the type of court injunction that is filed, an order for protection can: